Hochschule-fuer-Technik-Stuttgart/teaching-mommert/README.md

 This repository contains a collection of Jupyter Notebooks that is used by [Michael Mommert](https://mommermi.github.io/) in his teaching activities at the [Stuttgart University of Applied Science (HFT)](https://www.hft-stuttgart.com/).

-The notebooks are optimized for running them in cloud computing environments such as Binder or Google Colab (launchers are provided for your convenience).
+The notebooks are optimized for running in the [bwJupyter](https://www.bwjupyter.de/english/index.php) cloud environment but may also be run in other cloud computing environments such as Binder or Google Colab (launchers are provided for your convenience).
 Feel free to use and share these notebooks for your own learning or teaching activities.